 Calculating the arithmetic mean

-The outlier effect on the arithmetic mean
+The outlier effect

-Outliers are numbers in a data set that is vastly larger or smaller than the other values in the set.
+Outliers are numbers in a data set that are vastly larger or smaller than the other values in the set.
+They can have a disproportionate effect on statistical results, which can result in misleading interpretations of the arithmetic mean.

-The median is less affected by outliers and skewed data than the mean, and is usually the preferred measure of central tendency when the distribution is not symmetrical during calculation if the arithmetic mean.
+The median is less affected by outliers and skewed data than the mean, and is usually the preferred measure of central tendency when the distribution is not symmetrical during calculation of the arithmetic mean.

 - ✓ Free express delivery